aws/eks-anywhere/docs/content/en/docs/tasks/troubleshoot/_troubleshooting.md

 ```
 ❌ Validation failed	{"validation": "vsphere Provider setup is valid", "error": "failed setup and validations: VSPHERE_USERNAME is not set or is empty", "remediation": ""}
 ```
-Two environment variables need to be set and exported in your environemnt to create clusters successfully.
+Two environment variables need to be set and exported in your environment to create clusters successfully.
 Be sure to use single quotes around your user name and password to avoid shell manipulation of these values.
 ```
 export VSPHERE_USERNAME='<vSphere-username>'